jpastuszek/problem/README.md

 When converting other errors to `Problem` the `Display` message is produced of the original error and stored in `Problem` as cause message.
 Additionally `Problem` can also store message and another `Problem` which allows for nesting multiple contexts and problem causes.

-# Crating Problem
+# Creating Problem
-There are multiple ways of crating `Problem` type.
+There are multiple ways to crate `Problem` value.

 ## Directly
 Using `Problem::cause(msg)` function.